The problem of missing terms in term by term integration involving divergent integrals: Introduction

 from which the well-known Stieltjes transform can be recovered in the limit as $a\rightarrow\infty$, provided the limit exists.We will consider two expansions of the integrand leading to divergent integrals upon term by term integration, which are

-Expansion \ref{expand1} is appropriate for term by term integration for small $\omega$ or at the origin; and expansion \ref{expand2} is for term by term integration for large $\omega$ or at infinity.
+Expansion (\ref{expand1}) is appropriate for term by term integration for small $\omega$ or at the origin; and expansion (\ref{expand2}) is for term by term integration for large $\omega$ or at infinity.
 Both expansions lead to the family of divergent integrals

-for some function $f(x)$ with $f(0)\neq 0$.
-The later expansion \ref{expand2} has been the area of asymptotics and the area of application of the distributional approach due to McClure and Wong \cite{distribution,mcwong}.
-On the other hand, it is for the first time that term by term integration involving divergent integrals arising from expansion \ref{expand1} is dealt with.
+for some locally integrable function $f(x)$ with $f(0)\neq 0$.
+Term by term integration involving expansion (\ref{expand2}) has been the area of asymptotics and the area of application of the distributional approach due to McClure and Wong \cite{distribution,mcwong}.
+On the other hand, it is for the first time that term by term integration involving divergent integrals arising from expansion (\ref{expand1}) is dealt with.

+Here we will approach the problem of dealing with the divergent integrals arising from term by term integration by assigning them values equal to their finite parts.
+Roughly the finite part of a divergent integral is obtained by temporarily modifying the integral to become convergent, followed by identifying the terms that diverge as the modified integral approaches the divergent integral; the finite part is what remains after dropping the diverging terms.
+The finite part is conceptually distinct from the value assigned by analytic continuation (or the analytic value in short).
+However, the analytic value may be equal to the finite part but it may develop poles where the finite part is well-defined \cite{monegato2} so that the finite part is more robust than analytic continuation.